Killington VT Summit Lodge Saint Bernards

 Summit Lodge Killington Tradition Lives On

 The amazing history of the Saint Bernard dog with photos of the Saint Bernards from The Summit Lodge in Killington, Vermont.
 The Saint Bernards above lived at Vermont’s Summit Lodge overlooking the mountains of Killington.
-The Summit keeps two Saint Bernards “on staff” to greet visitors and welcome guests to this fabulous, four season mountain resort.
-Share your VT vacation comments.
-Join us, add your VT business.
+The Summit keeps two Saint Bernards “on staff” to greet visitors and welcome guests to this fabulous, four-season mountain resort.

 Killington Vacations: Summit Lodge VT

-Minutes from the base lodge at Killington Ski area is where you are sure to find ‘the Saints”.
-The Summit Lodge on Killington’s Mountain Road has shared it’s comfortable lodging facilities with Saint Bernard’s for more than 35 years.
-It seems only fitting that this marvelous breed found their way in the history of an inn near a ski resort like Killington.
+Minutes from the base lodge at Killington Ski Area is where you are sure to find ‘the Saints”.
+The Summit Lodge on Killington’s Mountain Road has shared its comfortable lodging facilities with Saint Bernard’s for more than 35 years.
+It seems only fitting that this marvelous breed found its way in the history of an inn near a ski resort like Killington.

 The tradition of the Summit Lodge’s Saint Bernards begins about 1964.
-Bob and Breda Harnish were the owners of the Summit Lodge then, when a guest suggested the breed.
-With the Swiss-style decor at the time, the idea seemed the appropriate step to adding to the atmosphere.
+Bob and Breda Harnish were the owners of the Summit Lodge when a guest suggested the breed.
+With the Swiss-style decor at the time, the idea seemed the appropriate step to add to the atmosphere.

 Daisy (the first Summit Saint) became a real hit with the visitors.
-The home-style atmosphere and the dog were well suited to each other.
-In the tradition of the Saint Bernards of Switzerland, there are tales, (either real or imagined), of Daisy having lead lost skiers out of the snow.
+The home-style atmosphere and the dog were well-suited to each other.
+In the tradition of the Saint Bernards of Switzerland, there are tales, (either real or imagined), of Daisy having led lost skiers out of the snow.
 It has been said that it is probably more likely that she lead them home after a late night at a local bar.

 Casey entered the picture and stole the hearts of the inhabitants of the Summit.
 Schatzie immediately took to her new little companion, and both of them would lie together on the rug in the lobby, or near the living room fireplace and accept the multitude of pats and scratches from admiring guests.

-Within a month, a new breeder had been located and a new puppy and companion for Heidi was on the way… all the way from North Dakota!!
+Within a month, a new breeder had been located and a new puppy and companion for Heidi was on the way… from North Dakota!!
 The new Saint Bernard, all of ten weeks old, flew by himself from Christine, North Dakota, and arrived safely in Boston to an anxiously waiting Bill and Loon.
-The Summit’s newest Saint Bernard, named Maxwell, learned the ropes quickly from Heidi, and the two them were well known fixtures in he lodge’s front lobby, accepting pats and hugs from all ages.
-Maxwell’s popularity lead to the renaming of the Summit Lodge’s restaurant as Maxwell’s Restaurant.
+The Summit’s newest Saint Bernard, named Maxwell, learned the ropes quickly from Heidi, and the two of them were well-known fixtures in the lodge’s front lobby, accepting pats and hugs from all ages.
+Maxwell’s popularity led to the renaming of the Summit Lodge’s restaurant as Maxwell’s Restaurant.
 As fate would have it, Maxwell developed serious health problems and at the age of only six years old, was brought to the veterinarian for the last time.